tower/tower/README.md

       post.destroy (error) =>
         @redirectTo action: 'index'
 ```

+## Views

+Views are all Ember.

+## Templates

+Templates adhere to the [Twitter Bootstrap 2.x](http://twitter.github.com/bootstrap/) markup conventions.

+The default templating engine is [CoffeeCup](http://easydoc.org/coffeecup), which is pure CoffeeScript.
+It's much more powerful than Jade, and it's just as performant if not more so.
+You can set Jade or any other templating engine as the default by setting `Tower.View.engine = "jade"` in `config/application`.
+Tower uses [Mint.js](http://github.com/viatropos/mint.js), which is a normalized interface to most of the Node.js templating languages.

+## Styles

+It's all using Twitter Bootstrap, so check out their docs.  http://twitter.github.com/bootstrap/

 Actually, all that's built in!
 So for the simple case you don't even need to write anything in your controllers (skinny controllers, fat models).
 The default implementation is actually a lot more robust than that, just wanted to show a simple example.